urieknopf/mod-dog-api/README.md

 And run this command:
 > docker-compose up -d

-(if the above commands give you issues, try running them with "docker compose", with a space instead of hyphen) (there are a few ways to accomplish the past few steps, so if you have experience with docker and feel comfortable building and running the containers another way, go for it!)
+(If the above commands give you issues, try running them with "docker compose", with a space instead of hyphen) (there are a few ways to accomplish the past few steps, so if you have experience with docker and feel comfortable building and running the containers another way, go for it!)

 ### Step 3: Let's DjanGO
-- open http://localhost:8000/ in your browser.
+Open http://localhost:8000/ in your browser.
 It should say "Index loaded successfully"

 ## Step 4: There are two ways to access the API Endpoints, the terminal and curling is more exhaustive and the browser is simpler: